zenstackhq/zenstack-docs/blog/react-table/index.md

 }
 ```

-We can then render the table with some basic TSX:
+We can then render the table with some basic tsx:

 ```tsx
 export const OrderDetails = () => {